 The draft Education Code mentions the terms "recognition", "equivalence" and "compliance".
 The predominant logic in recognition procedures in Belarus is still to assess "equivalence" of qualifications and not to follow the logic of the Lisbon Recognition Convention of substantial difference and of recognising unless a substantial difference can be demonstrated.
-Therefore, it is important to clearly state that recognition (level, quality, workload, profile, and learning outcomes) is identified.
+Therefore, it is important to clearly state that recognition is granted unless substantial difference according to agreed five elements to the qualification (level, quality, workload, profile, and learning outcomes) is identified.
 Belarus authorities assess foreign qualifications on a case by case basis but do not take NQF-referenced qualifications or ECTS of study programs into account.
 Although the draft of the Education Code gives more leverage to higher education institutions concerning the recognition and determination of the study duration, the Code still does not link this procedure to ECTS credits nor to learning outcomes.